 Companies worldwide are committing to ensuring their workers are valued, respected and free from violence in the workplace.
 Violence against women is a cost for national economies, industry and individual businesses.
 CARE’s research in Cambodia estimated the indirect costs of sexual harassment through reduced productivity, revenue loss, and missed days of work could add up to as much as USD $89 million per year.*

 We published What works?
 Reducing Sexual Harassment in the Workplace: A Rapid Review of Evidence to support businesses wanting to change this.

-Global brands such as Levi Strauss & Co. are leading a shift to prevent and respond to harassment in their supply chains; investing in CARE’s sexual harassment prevention activities in factories they work with.
+Global brands are leading a shift to prevent and respond to harassment in their supply chains, investing in CARE’s sexual harassment prevention activities in factories they work with.
 We want to partner with more companies within the garment industry who wish to take steps to prevent sexual harassment in their value chains.